MVPuijk/genoPlotR/README.md

 # Installation

-## GitHub
+To install the latest stable version of genoPlotR:

+    install.packages("genoPlotR")

-To install the latest version of genoPlotR from GitHub, the devtools package has to be installed first.
+To install the latest development version of genoPlotR from GitHub, the devtools package has to be installed first.

     install.packages("devtools")

-Afterwards, genoPlotR can be installed as follows:
+If devtools is already installed, genoPlotR can be installed as follows:

     devtools::install_github("MVPuijk/genoPlotR")